 Delight in the rich gastronomy of Tuscany with wine tasting, bread making, cooking classes and guided touring

 September to November

-If you love autumn in Europe, New England in the fall should be up there with your travel ambitions.
-Its blazing showcase of scarlets, gold, bronze, purple and orange leaves put the UK's trusty yellows, browns and copper in the shade.
-It's the kind of idealised autumn you see in children's books.
+If you love autumn in Europe, seeing leafy New England in the fall should be high on your wishlist.
+Its blazing showcase of scarlets, gold, bronze, purple and orange leaves put Britain’s trusty hues in the shade.
+‘Fall’ is not just ‘autumn’: it is autumn cranked right up to 11.

 Diwali is a magical time to be in India.
 The biggest celebration in the Indian calendar, the 'Festival of Light' lasts for five days and symbolises the triumph of light over darkness.
 Hindus, Sikhs and Jains throughout the country decorate their houses with candles and colourful lights, and exchange gifts, prayers and homemade sweets.
 Spectacular firework displays fill the skies, and ornate rangoli motifs (Hindu folk art) made with dyed rice and candles fill the floors of many homes and temples.
 The festival ends on the fifth day with much feasting.

 October is the ideal time to visit South Africa, with temperatures pleasantly rising but the northern rains yet to arrive.
 Hermanus, on the south coast, offers the best land-based whale watching in the world now, as the Southern Right Whale population peaks during this month.
 Playful and curious, these remarkable creatures number just 3,000 due to overhunting - however, thanks to hunting bans and conservation efforts, numbers are slowly on the rise.